Ethiopian Americans: Ethiopian Jews in the United States

 Since the 1990s, around 1,000 Hebrew-speaking, Ethiopian Jews that had settled in Israel as Ethiopian Jews in Israel re-settled in the United States as Ethiopian Americans, with around half of the Ethiopian Jewish Israeli-American community living in New York.

+The article, "Transcultural Mental Health Care Issues of Ethiopian Immigration to Israel.", states, "The reasoning behind higher rates of psychiatric hospitalization from Ethiopian Immigrants is due to sociocultural differences between immigrants and the host society and the lack of awareness of these differences by mental health professionals."